badeend/Result/docs/index.md

 }
 ```

 As you can see, we've wrapped the recommendations list inside a `Result` to codify the fallibility of this operation.
-Also, because external I/O can fail for a myriad of reasons, we decide to opt-out of the strongly typed error payload and used the [`Result<T>`](xref:Badeend.Result`1) shorthand instead.
-All that the caller wants to know is whether the operation succeeded or log the error if it didn't.
-So there no need for us to catalog & codify all the different ways a network request might fail in the type system.
+Also, we opted-out of the strongly typed error payload and used the [`Result<T>`](xref:Badeend.Result`1) shorthand instead for two reasons:
+- External I/O can fail for a myriad of reasons.
+Cataloging all the different ways a network request might fail and codifying that in the type system is nigh impossible.
+- All that the product page needs to know is whether the operation failed or not and log the error if it did:

 ```cs
 public class ProductPage(IRecommendationsService recommendationsService, ILogger<ProductPage> logger) : PageModel